paulvill/data-fusion/README.md

 # data-fusion
 This repository contains the MATLAB library implementing the data fusion algorithm on a computational example and experimental cross-sections of developing fly embryos.
 It is associated to the article "Synthesizing developmental trajectories by data fusion", Villoutreix P., Andén J., et al., 2017.

 The code is written in Matlab.
-The datasets can be found at this URL.
+The datasets can be found there: https://drive.google.com/open?id=0B-KnQP3_HDffZ1J0UUU4MXRhMXM.

 The code uses the ScatNet library implementing the Scattering Transformation which can be obtained at this adress http://www.di.ens.fr/data/software/scatnet/ .